-"Working capital" is a capital management measure.
-Working capital is comprised of current assets less current liabilities.
-Management believes that working capital is a useful measure to assess the Company's capital position and our ability to execute our business strategy.
-See "Summary of Financial Information" for a reconciliation of working capital to current assets and current liabilities, being our nearest measures prescribed by IFRS.
+"Working capital surplus (deficit)" and "Adjusted working capital surplus (deficit)" are capital management measures.
+Working capital surplus (deficit) is comprised of current assets less current liabilities.
+Adjusted working capital surplus (deficit) adjusted for current liabilities that will not be settled in cash, such as convertible notes and the related derivative liability.
+Management believes that working capital surplus (deficit) and adjusted working capital surplus (deficit) are useful measures to assess the Company's capital position and our ability to execute our business strategy.
+See "Summary of Financial Information" for a reconciliation of working capital surplus (deficit) to current assets and current liabilities and a reconciliation of adjusted working capital surplus (deficit) to convertible notes and derivative liability, being our nearest measures prescribed by IFRS.